Skip to main content

 • If left blank but with Reference Price Per Unit filled, this defaults to USD.

-NOTE: If you have no information to input for some columns, please do NOT delete any columns as this will cause a fail in import, parsing error.
+NOTE❗- if you have no information to input for some columns, please do NOT delete any columns as this will cause a fail in import parsing error.

-Step 2: Import the Custom CSV File
+Step 2 - Importing the Custom CSV File

-1. Navigate to the Integration page and click '+ Add integration'.
+1. Navigate to the Integration page and click '+ Add integration';

-2. You can either use the custom CSV for a new exchange/wallet or add the CSV file to an existing exchange/wallet for missing transactions.
+2. You can either use the custom CSV for a new exchange/wallet or add the CSV file to an existing exchange/wallet for missing transactions;

 Check here if you are adding missing transactions to the existing integration.